Panda Pay

 Take 30 Minutes This Week

 Set a timer for 30 minutes this weekend.
 Pull your statements.
 Sort your charges.
-Cancel what doesn't pass the Fresh Start test.
-Call retention for the ones you want to keep.
+Apply the Fresh Start test — would you sign up for each one today at today's price?
+For the ones that pass, keep them.
+For the ones that don't, redirect the money somewhere more useful.

-It's the highest-return 30 minutes you'll spend all month.
+It's one of the highest-return 30 minutes you'll spend this month.